Red Hat Developer Hub 1.9

 Successful synchronization example:

-2.3.
-Creating a custom transformer to provision users from Red Hat Single-Sign On (RHSSO) to the software catalog
+3.3.
+Creating a custom transformer to provision users from Red Hat Build of Keycloak (RHBK) to the software catalog

-To customize how RHSSO users and groups are mapped to Red Hat Developer Hub entities, you can create a backend module that uses the keycloakTransformerExtensionPoint to provide custom user and group transformers for the Keycloak backend.
+Customize how Red Hat Developer Hub provisions users and groups to Red Hat Developer Hub software catalog entities, by creating a backend module that uses the keycloakTransformerExtensionPoint to offer custom user and group transformers for the Keycloak backend.

 Procedure